JetBrains/intellij-sdk-docs/topics/ui/text/writing_short.md

 <tr>
     <td> store <span style="color:#cc4700;">all</span> project compilation <span style="color:#cc4700;">results</span> </td>
     <td> stores project compilation output </td>
-    <td> <span style="color:#999999;"> “all” is extra because it is implied by default. “results” is another word for “output” — having different words for the same meaning complicates understanding. </span> </td>
+    <td> <span style="color:#999999;"> "all" is extra because it is implied by default. "results" is another word for "output" — having different words for the same meaning complicates understanding. </span> </td>
 </tr>
 <tr>
     <td> A directory corresponding to each module <span style="color:#cc4700;">is created</span> under this path.
 This directory contains <span style="color:#cc4700;">two</span> subdirectories... </td>
     <td> It has a separate directory for each module, with the Production and Test subdirectories. </td>
-    <td> <span style="color:#999999;"> “is created” is not relevant to the meaning of this phrase. “two” is obvious from context: you see that there are two subdirectories because only two are named. </span> </td>
+    <td> <span style="color:#999999;"> "is created" is not relevant to the meaning of this phrase. "two" is obvious from context: you see that there are two subdirectories because only two are named. </span> </td>
 </tr>
 </table>